Arghya0802/Chat-Bot/README.md

-# ChatBot using ChatGPT APIs
+# SynapTalk - ChatBot using ChatGPT APIs
 This is a ChatBot web application built using the ChatGPT API, HTML, CSS, and JavaScript.
 The ChatBot can interact with users, answer questions, and provide information based on the user's input.

 # Features